 - South Africans have all been asked to conserve energy and reduce reliance on electricity.

-- Among the benefits of double glazing is that it plays a useful part in helping save energy.
+- Among the benefits of Double Glazing is that it plays a valuable part in helping save energy.

-- As a result, improving the climate in the home or office, the need for heating and air conditioning is significantly reduced.
+- As a result, improving the climate in the home or office reduces the need for heating and air conditioning.

-- This reduced use of appliances reduces the demand for electricity.
+- This reduced use of appliances minimises the demand for electricity

-- The reduced demand for and use of electricity brings a reduction in energy bills, and this saving soon pays for the windows.
+- The reduced need for electricity lowers energy bills, and this saving soon pays for the windows.

 Modern double glazed solutions are low maintenance.
-Manufactured from materials that can withstand the harsh weather and other climatic elements.
+It is manufactured from materials that can withstand harsh weather and other climatic elements.

-Similar to South Africa and has uPVC and double aluminium glazing reduces the time, effort and cost of maintenance.
+Similar to South Africa and has uPVC and double aluminium glazing reduces maintenance time, effort, and cost.

-Coupled with low maintenance a further benefit of double glazing is the longevity of the product.
+Coupled with low maintenance, a further benefit of double Glazing is the product’s longevity.

 Double glazed solutions often come with warranties and guarantees that are more than double that of conventional windows and frames.

-Double glazing becomes a long-term investment that any home or commercial property owner will soon begin to reap many financial rewards as a result of this energy saving.
+Double Glazing becomes a long-term investment that any home or commercial property owner will soon begin to reap many financial rewards due to this energy saving.

 Wooden framed windows need repairing or revarnishing every 12 months or so, the wood can rot, and of course, wooden frames are not good insulators.

-One of the major benefits of double glazing is its ability to block out the noise.
-In built-up areas, areas near factories, airports or highways noise is a big problem.
+One of the major benefits of double Glazing is its ability to block out the noise.
+In built-up areas near factories, airports, or highways, noise is a big problem.